beecho01/material-symbols/README.md

 <img src="https://raw.githubusercontent.com/beecho01/material-symbols/refs/heads/main/docs/assets/images/Line.svg" alt="line break" width="100%" height="3px">

-## <a name="copyright-and-license"></a>Copyright and License
+## <a name="copyright-and-licence"></a>Copyright and Licence
-This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).
+This work is licenced under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).

-#### <a name="license-summary"></a>License Summary
+#### <a name="licence-summary"></a>Licence Summary
- - **Attribution**: You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+ - **Attribution**: You must give appropriate credit, provide a link to the licence, and indicate if changes were made.
  - **NonCommercial**: You may not use the material for commercial purposes.
- - **ShareAlike**: If you remix, transform, or build upon the material, you must distribute your contributions under the same license.
+ - **ShareAlike**: If you remix, transform, or build upon the material, you must distribute your contributions under the same licence.